 Drawbacks to Using Raw Milk

 Availability.
 Raw milk is usually much more difficult to find than pasteurized.
 In some states, you won't be able to find it at all, and in others you may have to drive long distances to pick it up.
-The federal government has been cracking down on raw milk producers, so even if you find raw milk in your state, if the farm is not operating strictly under the law, your producer could be shut down without notice.
+There are very strict state and federal regulations governing the sale of milk, so even if you find raw milk in your state, the availability may change with or without notice.

 Expense.
 Raw milk is not cheap.
 In most states it is at least twice as expensive to buy raw milk as it is to buy pasteurized.

 Bacterial competition.
-Raw milk comes with its own set of beneficial bacteria, and if your milk is a few days old or wasn't chilled down quickly enough before you bought it, that bacterial count can be high.
-This means that the culture that you introduce to make your cheese could have some hefty competition, which can lead to cheese with an “off” flavor, or cheese that has a different flavor than you expect.
+Raw milk comes with its own set of beneficial bacteria, and if your milk is a few days old or wasn't chilled down quickly enough after milking, that bacterial count can be high.
+This means that the culture you introduce to make your cheese could have some hefty competition, which can lead to cheese with an “off” flavor, or cheese that has a different flavor than you expect.

 Risk.
 Although most people who consume raw milk do not feel that raw milk is inherently dangerous, there are risks to everything and people have become sick from raw milk on occasion.
 Aged cheeses shouldn't cause any problems, because it is difficult for pathogenic bacteria to live in something that's aged for over 60 days.
 But for fresh cheeses, raw milk can carry some risks.
 Talk to your farmer, do your research, and decide whether or not these risks are worth it.